Actindo-AG/Documentation/Core1Platform/UsingCore1/03_GeneralUIFunctions.md

 ![Actindo Core1 Platform](../../Assets/Screenshots/Core1Platform/Core1.png "[Actindo Core1 Platform]")

 1. Click the ![Notifications](../../Assets/Icons/Notifications.png "[Notifications]") (Notifications) button.
     A drop-down list is opened in which you can display currently created notifications.
-If no actual notifications are available, the text "no new notifications" is displayed.
+If no current notifications are available, the text "no new notifications" is displayed.

    ![Notifications drop-down list](../../Assets/Screenshots/Core1Platform/UsingCore1/Notifications.png "[Notifications drop down list]]")
 2. Click the [SHOW ALL] button to have a look on notifications that have been created recently.